junxit/us-congress-bills-115/metadata.md

 - 2018-09-24 — Placed on the Union Calendar, Calendar No. 745.
 - 2018-09-24 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-957.
 - 2018-09-24 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-957.
+- 2018-09-26 — Rules Committee Resolution H. Res.
+1084 Reported to House.
+Rule provides for consideration of H.R.
+6756, H.R.
+6757 and H.R.
+6760.
+- 2018-09-27 — Considered as unfinished business. (consideration: CR H9134-9135)
+- 2018-09-27 — Considered under the provisions of rule H. Res.
+1084. (consideration: CR H9113-9118)
+- 2018-09-27 — DEBATE - The House proceeded with one hour of debate on H.R.
+6756.
+- 2018-09-27 — House amendment offered
+- 2018-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-27 — On passage Passed by the Yeas and Nays: 260 - 156 (Roll no. 412). (text: CR H9113-9114)
+- 2018-09-27 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+6756, the Chair put the question on passage of the bill, and announced that the ayes prevailed by voice vote.
+Mr. Buchanan demanded the Yeas and Nays, and the Chair postponed further proceedings on the question of passage on H.R.
+6756 until later in the legislative day.
+- 2018-09-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 260 - 156 (Roll no. 412).(text: CR H9113-9114)
+- 2018-09-27 — Rule provides for consideration of H.R.
+6756, H.R.
+6757 and H.R.
+6760.
+- 2018-09-27 — The previous question was ordered pursuant to the rule.